axelb/clicker/README.md

 ## Functionality
 At the moment the following types of questions can be created and used:
+.single choice questions
-*single and multiple choice questions.
-A PNG-image can be attached.
+.multiple choice questions A PNG-image can be attached.
 The text preceding the choices can be formatted using [markdown](http://de.wikipedia.org/wiki/Markdown).
-*cloze (freetext) questions.
+.cloze (freetext) questions.
 These are especially designed to show code snippets with omissions that can be inserted by the audience.
-*Point-and-Click questions: people in the audience click on an image to identify an important point.
+.Point-and-Click (heatmap) questions: people in the audience click on an image to identify an important point.
+.

+To single and multiple choice questions, a PNG-image can be attached.
+The text preceding the choices can be formatted using [markdown](http://de.wikipedia.org/wiki/Markdown).

 ![Usage Scenario](/resources/websequencediagrams.com/usageScenario.png)